 STERNUM, Manubrium, Body, Xiphoid process, Jugular notch, Sternal angle.

 RIBS, Head, Tubercle, Costal cartilage.

-Section 7.3 in Textbook: APPENDICULAR SKELETON – You are responsible for the following:
+Exercise 10: APPENDICULAR SKELETON – You are responsible for the following:

 APPENDICULAR SKELETON: PECTORAL GIRDLE

 CLAVICLE, SCAPULA, Acromion process, Coracoid process, Glenoid fossa [cavity], Scapular spine, Supraspinous fossa, Infraspinous fossa, Subscapular fossa.

 HUMERUS, Head, Shaft, Greater and lesser tubercles, Intertubercular (=bicipital) groove, Deltoid tuberosity, Trochlea, Capitulum, Medial and lateral epicondyles, Coronoid fossa, Olecranon fossa, RADIUS, Head, Radial tuberosity, Styloid process, ULNA, Coronoid process, Olecranon (process), Semilunar (=trochlear) notch, Styloid process, CARPAL BONES (8), METACARPALS (I-V), PHALANGES (Proximal, Middle, Distal).